LSDtopotools/lsdviztools/README.rst

-lsdvizools is a collection of routines for plotting geospatial data, with a focus on data produces by LSDTopoTools or by lsdtopytools.
+lsdvizools is a collection of routines for plotting geospatial data, with a focus on data produced by LSDTopoTools or by lsdtopytools.

 * Free software: MIT license